sigstore/friends/example/example.md

 * We are dedicated to sharing our experience and feedback with the sigstore community
-* We have so far signed 10,000 widgets with sigstore and we plan to scale towards singing 1 million by 2022
+* We have so far signed 10,000 widgets with sigstore and we plan to scale towards signing 1 million by 2022